Sathish-Kalaimani/Java-assignment-solution-step1/readme.md

 		        and
 		        or

-	vii.
+	vi.
 Extract the selected fields/information from the given query.

-	    Input String : select city,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore'
+	    Input String : select city,winner,player_match from ipl.csv where season > 2014 and city = 'Bangalore'
 		Output String :
             	city
             	winner
             	player_match

-    viii.
+    vii.
 Extract the order by field from the given string.
         Note : user may need the information in sorted order of a particular field.

-        Input String : select * from ipl.csv where season > 2016 and city='Bangalore' order by win_by_runs
+        Input String : select * from ipl.csv where season > 2016 and city= 'Bangalore' order by win_by_runs
-		Output String : Order by fields:[win_by_runs]
+		Output String : win_by_runs

-    ix.
+    viii.
 Extract the group by field from the given string.
         Note : user may need the related information grouped together.
         For Example they may require to see the information department wise.

-        Input String : select team1, sum(win_by_runs) from ipl.csv where season > 2016 and city='Bangalore' group by team1
+        Input String : select team1, sum(win_by_runs) from ipl.csv where season > 2016 and city= 'Bangalore' group by team1
-		Output String : Group by field : team1
+		Output String : team1

-	x.
+	ix.
 User may required the information like who is getting maximum salary or minimum age etc.. these are called aggregate functions (minimum, maximum, count, average, sum)

 	    Input String : select avg(win_by_wickets),min(win_by_runs) from ipl.csv
 		Output String :
-		        Selected fields:
 		             avg(win_by_wickets)
                      min(win_by_runs)

 	   	Note:  Other parts like where clause, order by, group by may be present in the query.